Quick Fact Sheets

 How do I know if an area is within the federal EAB quarantine?

 Information about the federal EAB quarantine area can be found here.
 Keep in mind that states may enact regulations prior to the USDA modifying their federal order.
 For information about EAB and Maine.

 Are there rules about what time of year I can ship regulated materials?

-- Unprocessed, regulated materials can only leave the quarantine area during the non-flight period (October 1 through April 30).
-They must go to a facility with a compliance agreement.
+- Unprocessed, regulated materials can only leave the federal quarantine area during the non-flight period (October 1 through April 30).
+They must go to a facility with a federal compliance agreement.
 The receiving facility must process the material by May 1 (the start of the flight period).
-The transporter must also have a compliance agreement to move the regulated articles under a Limited Permit.
+The transporter must also have a federal compliance agreement to move the regulated articles under a Limited Permit.